Apply for a Construction Chemicals Trading License in Dubai

 Profit repatriation: 100% permitted

-The Construction Chemicals Trading Licence is well suited to a diverse range of business profiles, including chemical product distributors looking to enter or expand in the GCC, international manufacturers seeking a regional trading hub, entrepreneurs with backgrounds in construction supply, and investors looking for a scalable import-export operation.
-The licence is equally appropriate for sole proprietors and corporate entities.
+The Construction Chemicals Trading License is well suited to a diverse range of business profiles, including chemical product distributors looking to enter or expand in the GCC, international manufacturers seeking a regional trading hub, entrepreneurs with backgrounds in construction supply, and investors looking for a scalable import-export operation.
+The license is equally appropriate for sole proprietors and corporate entities.

 Setup Costs and Steps